shieldgenerator7/DnD-Stories/WinterStormDelivery/WinterStormDelivery_PlayerInfo.md

 -   You have a new resource called Stamina, which you spend to travel long distances
 -   Your attribute scores effect your stamina in unique ways
 -   Every player will take turns as leader, who navigates, watches for danger, and boosts team morale.
+-   Recommended race: Reindeerkin (included below)
+-   The New Stuff section includes a lot of homebrew options for spells, feats, magic items, etc

 ## Premise